EspressoLogicCafe/CALiveAPICreatorAdminCLI/docs/managedserver.md

 This exports the specified managed data server(s) into a JSON file.
 If the filename parameter is not specified, stdout is used.

 ## Import
-Import a managed data server to the current account server (or one specified) using the name of the json file for the datasource you wish to import.
+Import a managed data server to the current TeamSpace server (or one specified) using the name of the json file for the data source you wish to import.
 ```
     $lacadmin managedserver import --file managedserver.json
 ```